hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Kaikki toimii 5 sekunnin ajan normaalisti.
 Kun <em>setTimeout</em>:in parametrina määritelty funktio suoritetaan, menee selaimen sivu jumiin pitkän loopin suorituksen ajaksi.
 Ainakaan Chromessa selaimen tabia ei pysty edes sulkemaan luupin suorituksen aikana. -->

 Everything works normally for 5 seconds.
 When the function defined as the parameter for <em>setTimeout</em> is run the browser is stuck for the duration of the execution of the long loop.
-At least in Chrome, the browser tab cannot even be closed during the execution of the loop.
+At least in Chrome the browser tab cannot even be closed during the execution of the loop.

 <!-- Eli jotta selain säilyy <i>responsiivisena</i>, eli että se reagoi koko ajan riittävän nopeasti käyttäjän haluamiin toimenpiteisiin, koodin logiikan tulee olla sellainen, että yksittäinen laskenta ei saa kestää liian kauaa. -->

-For the browser to remain <i>responsive</i>, which would include continuously reacting to operations desired by the user in a timely manner, the code logic needs to be such that an individual computation cannot take too long.
+For the browser to remain <i>responsive</i>, which would include continuously reacting to operations as desired by the user in a timely manner, the code logic needs to be such that an individual computation cannot take too long.

 <!-- Aiheesta löytyy paljon lisämateriaalia internetistä, eräs varsin havainnollinen esitys aiheesta Philip Robertsin esitelmä [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ) -->